A Mental Health Chatbot for High School Students

 Mar 3, 2025

 I know my last post about AI was a bit of a bummer, but it’s not like I think it’s all bad.
 I was reading TechCrunch and came across a story about a startup called Sonar Mental Health that’s built an AI chatbot named Sonny to help students with mental health support.
-Considering everything we hear about how teens are handling, well, everything these days, this seems like it could be incredibly helpful.
+Considering everything we hear about how teens are handling, well, everything these days, this seems like one of the more useful directions AI could go.

 TL;DR Takeaways

-• Sonny is an AI-driven mental health chatbot developed by Sonar Mental Health, blending AI with human supervision
+- Sonny is an AI-supported mental health chatbot from Sonar Mental Health, with humans reviewing the AI’s suggested responses

 What’s Cool about It

 Also, major props to them for taking privacy seriously.
-They’re COPPA and FERPA compliant, and they don’t sell data or randomly monitor chats.
+Sonar says it is COPPA and FERPA compliant, and that it doesn’t sell student data.

 Why It Matters

 The mental health situation in schools is rough right now.
-Apparently 17% of high schools don’t even have a counselor, and most states have way too many students assigned per counselor.
+The Education Department says 17% of high schools don’t even have a counselor, and most states have way too many students assigned per counselor.
 I remember it not being great when I was in school, and that was before cyberbullying and Instagram influencers leading unrealistic lives and almost weekly mass shootings and everything else teens have to deal with now.

-Since launching in 2024 Sonny has rolled out to over 4,500 students across nine districts.
-Schools using Sonny have reported better attendance rates and students are reporting higher well-being scores.
-And they just raised $2.4 million to expand even faster, backed by names like Nina Capital and Stanford’s Social Impact Fellowship.
+Since launching in 2024, Sonny has rolled out to more than 4,500 students across nine districts.
+Sonar says schools using Sonny have reported better attendance rates and higher student well-being scores.
+And they just raised $2.4 million to expand, backed by names like Nina Capital and Stanford’s Social Impact Fellowship.

 Final Thoughts